Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: Preliminaries

 \section{Preliminaries}

 In this paper, we will focus on compact quantum groups, which may be unfamiliar to probabilist readers.
 To address this, we will dedicate a preliminary section to defining and presenting key aspects.
 Specifically, we will introduce free unitary and orthogonal quantum groups, along with relevant results regarding Lévy processes on these objects.
+A natural approach to studying the cutoff phenomenon on compact quantum groups is through their representation theory, following classical techniques used for both compact Lie groups and finite groups.
+Notably, the representation theory of compact quantum Lie groups exhibits structural similarities to that of these classical groups, as it arises from combinatorial constructions involving colored non-crossing partitions (see, for instance, \cite[Chap 4]{fre23}).
+Our exposition is adapted from \cite{FTW21} where definitions were formulated for the quantum orthogonal group $O_N^+$.